 The State Street Santa Window Production Delights Children and Adults Alike

-Theatre Bristol celebrates Christmas this year by bringing its holiday show to its State Street storefront windows during the month of December.
-This stage right at the street features Christmas Scenes based on traditional stories of Santa, Mrs. Claus, and the elves.
-With a bit of improv and holiday spirit, Santa’s world comes to life in five walkable scenes of “Santa, Working from Home too,” “The North Pole,” “ ‘A Christmas Carol’ On the Air,” “Elves at Work… Sort of,” and “Presents Under the Tree.”
+Theatre Bristol celebrates Christmas this year by bringing back Christmas Scenes.
+Stroll down “5th Avenue” (State Street) to see Theatre Bristol’s storefront windows during the month of December.
+This stage, right at the street features Christmas Scenes based on traditional stories of Santa, Mrs. Claus, and the elves.
+With a bit of improv and holiday spirit, Santa’s world comes to life in walkable scenes of “Santa, Working from Home,” and “Elves at Work… Sort of.”

 In the windows, Santa and Mrs. Claus are busy at work, checking lists, mapping the reindeer journey, responding to letters, and reviewing the elves’ toy-making.
 Sometimes, though, it’s time to take a break and make some cookies, decorate the tree, or take a nap.
 Visiting children may catch a glimpse of a wink or a smile from Santa.
 The elves make toys and wrap gifts to Christmas music all around.
 There are surprises too, every visit is a new experience.